jkeefe/presentations/union_docs.md

 - Doesn't always have to be stuff that people will see/use
 - Can help process your information
 - Can help you watch things online
+- Learn the language someone you know well and can annoy knows

 ##A Word About Security

 - Protecting you and your sources
 - Concerns are not just NSA.
-Private firms, too.
-Look at Uber story.
+Countries, competitors, private firms, ect too.
-- end-to-end encrypted tech
+- End-to-end encryption
-- encrypt your drive (easy!)
+- Storage encryption your drive (easy!)
+- Cloud encryption
 - Check out these two Jonathan Stray articles:
 	- [Security for Journalists, Part One: The Basics](https://source.opennews.org/en-US/learning/security-journalists-part-one-basics/)
 	- [Security for Journalists, Part two: Threat Modeling](https://source.opennews.org/en-US/learning/security-journalists-part-two-threat-modeling/)